Neijuan: Parental views

 Moreover, middle-class Chinese parents overcompensate for the cost spent on their children's education.
 In the 2010s and 2020s there has been a trend for parents to relocate to Haidian, a district in Beijing.
-Haidian is well-known for self-sacrificing and education-focused parents, because of the strong public institutions found in the area.
+Haidian is well known for self-sacrificing and education-focused parents, because of the strong public institutions found in the area.
 Schools in Haidian teach programming from a very young age; by the time children are in secondary school, they are already at an advanced level in programming languages like C++ and Python.
 In other subjects such as mathematics, many schools in Haidian have their students start learning secondary school mathematics when they are only in the fifth or sixth grade, laying a foundation for future studies.
 Most parents want to move to cities with quality public schools like the city of Haidian, regardless of cost.
 To ensure their children can attend esteemed schools, parents pay high real estate prices.
 Meanwhile, the cost of after-school tutoring is extremely high.
 The price of an after-school class for junior secondary school students in Haidian can reach RMB 1,000 per hour.

 University student views

 In university, learning is more independent, and students are responsible for what and when they learn.
 Though university is thought of as a time to make new friends, explore new interests and understand oneself better, the reality is different in China.
-As stated by Li Meng, Dean of Yuanpei College, "GPA is at the centre, regardless of their educational levels students pay attention to their GPA".
-The notion that GPA is at the centre is a result of neijuan, "no matter what path you take in the future, GPA is the basic insurance".
-As a result, there is an increasing number of incidents where students are taking studying to disturbing extremes.
-One such example is Tsinghua's Involuted King.
-There is also the function of higher-level institutions as agents for elite talent selection; with decreasing academic qualifications, most students feel the need to perform beyond average.
-A rising generation of involuted young students is involved in an endless cycle of competition and self-flagellation until all knowledge is meaningless.